How NOT to Tell Your Mum You’re Moving Abroad

 9. DO send her a groveling email

-A pleasingly tourist-photo packed email with plenty of Mexican beach and margarita photos alongside links to helpful websites to help calm her worried soul are the perfect post-phonecall remedies.
+A pleasingly tourist-photo packed email with plenty of lorazepam online uk and margarita photos alongside links to helpful websites to help calm her worried soul are the perfect post-phonecall remedies.
 And they’ll pacify her until you can begin dropping hints about her paying for your flights and visas again.

 10. Don’t let her loose on Google